In this post Show

 I’m pulling the feeds directly from each airport.
 I’m only including airports that publish live security wait time data because I want this to reflect the closest approximation of what the screening experience actually looks like right now.

-Can you add Chicago, Seattle, San Diego, and Fort Lauderdale?
+Can you add Boston, Fort Lauderdale, San Diego, and Las Vegas?

 Those are the four most-requested airports, but unfortunately, none currently publish live security wait data.
 There’s talk of Boston adding support soon, and if that happens, I’ll add it to the dashboard.
 If you spot an airport that publishes live wait time data and isn’t included, please reach out.